amitkumar3968/gesture-recognizer/README.md

 #### Discussion

-This method creates a relationship with another gesture recognizer that delays the receiver’s transition out of `GestureRecognizerStatePossible`.
+This method creates a relationship with another gesture recognizer that delays the receiver’s transition out of `POSSIBLE`.
 The state that the receiver transitions to depends on what happens with `otherGestureRecognizer`.

-* If `otherGestureRecognizer` transitions to `GestureRecognizerStateFailed`, the receiver transitions to it's normal next state.
+* If `otherGestureRecognizer` transitions to `FAILED`, the receiver transitions to it's normal next state.
-* If `otherGestureRecognizer` transitions to `GestureRecognizerStateRecognized` or `GestureRecognizerStateBegan`, the receiver transitions to `GestureRecognizerStateFailed`.
+* If `otherGestureRecognizer` transitions to `RECOGNIZED` or `BEGAN`, the receiver transitions to `FAILED`.

 An example where this function might be called is when you want a single-tap gesture require that a double-tap gesture fail.